Oceana Report on Dark Fishmeal in Peru, February 2019

 The use of Peruvian anchovy as food rather than feed is something that IFFO has reported previously as having some considerable challenges to the development of local markets in Peru.
 After decades of Peruvian government investment in extracting the nutritional benefits of the anchovy by direct human consumption (DHC) there has been only very limited uptake of the species in the market.
 In 2011, the figures for DHC volume were 1.75% of the total quota, i.e. a miniscule volume of the total.
 This is a fishery that has only a limited market as food.
 It is, however, widely recognized the world over as providing an essential contribution to animal feed markets through much greater volumes.
 It is important to understand this perspective.

-Despite the wording in the report by Oceana, Peru has shown some great leadership in fisheries transparency recently, making its national fishing vessel tracking data available publicly through Global Fishing Watch late in 2018.
-A strong supporter of that move was actually Oceana.
+Peru has shown some great leadership in fisheries transparency recently, making its national fishing vessel tracking data available publicly through Global Fishing Watch late in 2018.

 IFFO reads that the National Fisheries Organisation in Peru, the Sociedad Nacional de Pesqueria (SNP), has been working actively with the Peruvian government and regulators in order to better understand the situation and take actions where possible to combat the manufacture of fishmeal from illegal raw material.
 IFFO endorses this approach, and is widely supportive of any steps that are taken to counter any illegal activities in fishing anywhere in the world.